About the Competition

 If anyone is not able to make those commitments, does not wish to serve as champion, or does not enjoy competition, we highly encourage them instead to sign up to display at the event.
 Display entrants will be showcased along with competitors, and feedback will be available to those displaying if they so wish.

 Due to COVID-19 shutting down Kingdom events immediately after A&S Championships 2020, this competition will be to select Champions-in-Waiting, with the actual step-down and step-up to occur during the Spring season in hopes that we may be able to allow both current and future Champions a chance to have their time in Court in-person and transfer regalia (if they are comfortable attending in-person events at that time).

 We are asking that entrants review all of the material on this website about the competition.
 However, a few pieces of information we wish to specifically highlight are listed below.

 - Competition Format

 - Competition Documentation

 - Assistance for Planning Your Entry

-- To help improve the judging experience, we will be scheduling rubric training sessions at events and online.
+- To help improve the judging experience, we will be scheduling rubric training sessions online.
 Individuals wishing to judge will be asked to attend one of these sessions if they have not judged at Crown’s A&S in the past few years.
 One-on-one sessions can also easily be arranged for those who can not not attend group sessions .
 Simply contact the Kingdom A&S minister.